Protecting freshwater health

 - Action for healthy waterways package

-- Other past programmes
+- Past programmes

 On 28 May 2020 the Government announced the Action for healthy waterways package.
 This aims to stop further degradation, make immediate improvements, and restore waterways within a generation.

 The Action for healthy waterways package is the culmination of a major work programme over 18 months.
 Experts from the primary sector, Māori, scientists and academics, environmental groups, local government, and members of the public have all had a hand in bringing the package together.

 The package will achieve its objectives through a range of actions.
 Further degradation will be stopped through:

 - stopping works affecting wetlands, streams, and fish passage